nikolaospapagiannis/nebula-ai/DEPLOYMENT_STATUS.md

 ## Executive Summary

-The complete Fireflies.ai clone system has been deployed successfully with all core services operational.
+The complete Nebula AI system has been deployed successfully with all core services operational.
 Authentication flow verified with real API calls.
 Database seeded with comprehensive test data.
 Frontend transformed with Futuristic Enterprise design system.

 **Grade: A (92/100)**